Angie55/milestoneFour-chocify/TESTING.md

 - I can edit either my username or password and I can also amend both.
 - I receive feedback if the email address is not valid.
 - I receive feedback if one field does not contain content.
+- I can't use a username that already exists.
 - My Profile is immediately updated and I see the changes in the profile page.

 ##### Bugs (fixed)